tendermint/tendermint/docs/tutorials/go-built-in.md

 		})
 	})

-	// There was an error processing the transaction.
+	// There was an unexpected error processing the transaction.
 	// The application therefore cannot safely make progress so we crash. if dbErr != nil {
 		panic(dbErr)